-The cousin of Old Navy, Banana Republic also upgrades their Easter sales with an online egg hunt on their website.
+The cousin of Old Navy, Banana Republic, also upgrades their Easter sales with an online egg hunt on their website.
 While e-shoppers are browsing Banana Republic's site, they can “accidentally" find the hidden “eggs" in different colors, implying different levels of discount.

 Online merchandising with Easter theme like Yummy Bazaar

 The online grocery online store has prepared for this year’s Easter with an outstanding top banner featuring a wish and linking to the Easter collection.
-The collection is also put in the limelight at the navigation menu with a cute icon.
+The collection is also put in the limelight on the navigation menu with a cute icon.

 Besides homepage merchandising, Yummy Bazaar takes a further step in search merchandising, aka searchanising.